bulwark-crypto/Bulwark-KB/docs/FAQs/General-FAQ.md

 ##### Q: My wallet says staking is not active?
 Is this fixable?

-A: Staking will not be available untill block 182,700.
+A: Staking will not be available until block 182,700.